deployment & readiness

 - Q-code added to airman’s record in MILPDS

 *If the EFM is of majority age the service member may NOT fill out paperwork on their behalf.

 One-on-one consultations, community outreach, non-medical case management, service plans, monthly bulletins, and distribution of information to families, commands/units, and leadership are some of the proactive support services maintained by the local EFMP liaison program.
 The liaison also provides training and education to support personnel throughout the local Navy and Air Force communities.
 This includes APPOINTED COMMAND EFMP POC (NAVY) training offered quarterly.

-MFSC EFMP Liaisons: provide assistance with navigation of systems; provide information/ referral services, and non-medical case management.
+MFSC EFMP Liaisons: provide assistance with navigation of systems; provide information/ referral services and non-medical case management.
 The liaisons provide a link between military, local, and national community resources and the EFMP families who utilize support services.

 The KOKUA BULLETIN

 Kokua is “support” in Hawaiian and a very appropriate name for the local EFMP newsletter.
 The KOKUA is a monthly compilation of information that aims to explore a theme related to the Exceptional Family Member Program, or an aspect of military life through from the scope of the EFMP family.
-This local initiative is an exciting way to learn about resources and information available in both the Oahu and military community.
+This local initiative is an exciting way to learn about resources and information available in both the Oahu and military communities.